Decision guide

 FreelancerOne specific, bounded needBandwidth + continuityFlexibility, low overhead

-AI autopilot toolBrand-new sites, tiny budgetsUnreviewed volume = penalty riskSpeed and cost per page
+AI autopilot toolBrand-new sites, tiny budgetsUnchecked volume, no controls = penalty riskSpeed and cost per page

 Why “cheapest per page” is a trap

 An autopilot tool that publishes 30 articles a month for a flat fee looks unbeatable on cost-per-page.
 But if those pages need editing to be safe, or they trigger a scaled-content review, the real cost is the editing time plus the recovery.
-We treat the human gate as the line between ranking and a penalty — which is why we sell review as the product, not an add-on.
+We treat the automated quality gate plus your control over publishing as the line between ranking and a penalty — every page clears automated checks, and you choose whether it publishes via Draft, Approval, or Autopilot.
+That safeguard is the product, not an add-on.

 Pick your detailed comparison